 Data entry jobs tend to be all over the internet but as you browse through them, you need to be really careful to avoid scams.
 These jobs will by no means make you rich so they should ideally be considered as supplemental income.

-Data entry jobs are work from anywhere jobs where you are behind a computer or laptop, and you input data – numbers or any other information such as phone logs into a database.
+Data entry jobs are one of the best entry level work from home jobs where you are behind a computer or laptop, and you input data – numbers or any other information such as phone logs into a database.
 Be sure to cultivate skills such as organization, attention to detail, and teamwork.

 Experience required: None.